Critical Risk Means Critical Leadership: Why Psychosocial Hazard Must Sit at the Centre of Police and Emergency Services Governance

 - Feb 12

-Because when we speak about critical risk in policing and emergency services, we must look beyond physical hazards.
-Vehicles, firearms, firegrounds and public disorder are obvious.
-But there is another hazard embedded in the work.
+When we speak about critical risk in policing and emergency services, we must look beyond physical hazards.
+Vehicles, firearms, firegrounds, and public disorder are obvious dangers.
+However, there is another significant hazard embedded in this work: repeated exposure to trauma.

-At the Blue Hope Foundation, we see what happens when psychosocial risk is not governed with the same seriousness as physical risk.
-We step in when systems stop operating safely for mentally injured police workers and their families.
-Our role is coordination and risk containment.
-We exist because upstream governance has not fully contained the risk.
+At the Blue Hope Foundation, we see the consequences when psychosocial risk is not governed with the same seriousness as physical risk.
+We step in when systems fail to operate safely for mentally injured police workers and their families.
+Our role is to coordinate and contain risk.
+We exist because upstream governance has not fully addressed this risk.

 Trauma Is a Foreseeable Occupational Hazard